redwoodjs/docker/README.md

 # Redwood

-Repository to consolidate efforts on making a good Docker implementation for RedwoodJS
+Repository to consolidate efforts on making a Docker implementation for RedwoodJS.
+Discussion on [Dockerize RedwoodJS](https://community.redwoodjs.com/t/dockerize-redwoodjs/2291).

 ## Implementations